 President Richard Nixon

 “Watergate” refers to the Washington, DC building where several burglars were arrested in the office of the Democratic National Committee.
 The burglars had been caught wiretapping phones and stealing documents.
 This was during the presidential election campaign and Nixon took aggressive steps to cover up the crimes.
-When it became obvious the Senate would vote in favor of impeachment, the former president resigned, preventing him from going to trial and facing criminal charges.
+Nixon was never actually impeached.
+When it became obvious Congress would vote in favor of impeachment, the former president resigned, preventing the impeachment from going forward.

 President Bill Clinton